Laufey discography

-The discography of Icelandic singer-songwriter Laufey consists of three studio albums, two live albums, one reissue album, five extended plays, twenty singles, thirteen promotional singles and a number of other appearances.
+The discography of Icelandic singer-songwriter Laufey consists of three studio albums, three live albums, two reissue albums, seven extended plays, 23 singles, 14 promotional singles, and a number of other appearances.
 With her debut EP, Typical of Me (2021), and her debut album, Everything I Know About Love (2022), Laufey reached the top ten on the US Jazz Albums and UK Jazz & Blues Albums charts.
 The latter also reached the top ten in her native country.
-The following year, she released her first live album A Night at the Symphony with the Iceland Symphony Orchestra, a top five success in Iceland and on the US Classical Albums chart.
+The following year, she released her first live album, A Night at the Symphony with the Iceland Symphony Orchestra, which was a top-five success in Iceland and on the US Classical Albums chart.

-Laufey achieved a breakthrough in her career in 2023 with her second studio album Bewitched, which reached the top twenty in seven countries, topped several jazz album charts around the world and featured the moderately successful single "From the Start".
-The reissue of the album Bewitched: The Goddess Edition, was released the following year and debuted at number one in Iceland, becoming Laufey's first number one album in her native country.
-Still in 2024, she released her second live album accompanied by the respective concert film A Night at the Symphony: Hollywood Bowl with the Los Angeles Philharmonic, another top ten at home.
+Laufey achieved a career breakthrough with her second studio album, Bewitched (2023), which reached the top twenty in seven countries, topped several jazz album charts around the world, and featured the moderately successful single "From the Start".
+The album's reissue, Bewitched: The Goddess Edition, was released the following year and debuted at number one in Iceland, becoming Laufey's first number-one album in her native country.
+Also in 2024, she released her second live album accompanied by the corresponding concert film, A Night at the Symphony: Hollywood Bowl with the Los Angeles Philharmonic, earning her fifth top-ten entry there.

-Between 2023–25, her recording of "Winter Wonderland" became the highest-charting version of the song in the Core Anglosphere countries, excluding the United States, and her first entry on the Billboard Global 200.
-It is included on the reissue of her Christmas EP A Very Laufey Holiday: The Santa Baby Edition, which featured the title track, her second and third top forty entries on the Irish Singles and UK Singles charts, respectively.
-Only on Amazon Music, the work also featured "Christmas Magic", the original theme from the film Red One and Laufey's first entry on the Billboard Hot 100.
-The three singles and the EP appeared on the Billboard Christmas Holiday charts.
+Between 2023 and 2025, her recording of "Winter Wonderland" became the highest-charting version of the song in the Core Anglosphere countries, excluding the United States, and marked her first entry on the Billboard Global 200.
+This single is included on A Big Bold Beautiful Journey and on the digital reissues of her Christmas EP, A Very Laufey Holiday: The Santa Baby Edition and A Very Laufey Holiday: The Santa Claus Is Comin' To Town Edition, which featured the title tracks and "Christmas Magic", the original theme from the film Red One and Laufey's first entry on the Billboard Hot 100.
+The aforementioned EP reached the top fifty on the Canadian Albums chart and appeared on all American charts for which it was eligible.

-Three years after her debut album, Laufey released A Matter of Time, which reached her second number one in Iceland and the top five in seven foreign countries for the first time.
+Three years after her debut album, Laufey released A Matter of Time (2025), which became her second number-one album in Iceland and marked her first top-five debut in seven foreign countries.
 All four singles from this third studio album, as well as two other songs from it, reached the top forty in her native country.
-Additionally, "Lover Girl" debuted on the North American charts.
+The lead single, "Silver Lining", also appeared on the year-end chart.
+Additionally, "Lover Girl" entered the North American charts and earned Laufey her seventh RIAA-certified single.
+In 2026, she released a reissue of the album and her third live album.
+The latter was recorded at Madison Square Garden during the A Matter of Time Tour and debuted on the Australian and British charts.